 Anointing of the Sick

-"By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
-And indeed she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ." -Catechism of the Catholic Church, par.
-1499
+By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
+And indeed she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ.

-Last Rites for the Dying: If a person is declared terminally ill or is actively dying, please call the Rectory as soon as possible to request the Last Rites, which generally consist of the Sacraments of Reconciliation (Penance or Confession), Anointing of the Sick, Holy Communion (Viaticum), and the Commendation of the Dying.
-A person does not have to be actively dying and devoid of consciousness before receiving the Last Rites.
+If a person is declared terminally ill or is actively dying, please call the Rectory as soon as possible to request the Last Rites, which generally consist of the Sacraments of Reconciliation, Anointing of the Sick, and Holy Communion (Viaticum), the Apostolic Pardon and Commendation of the Dying.
+A person does not have to be actively dying or unconscious to receive Last Rites.

 If it's after hours and there is a life and death emergency and you are in urgent need of a priest, please call the Rectory at 610-678-3767 and leave a message on the Emergency Line, Extension 6, and a priest will return your call as soon as possible.